RasaHQ/rasa/docs/api/tensorflow_usage.rst

 --------------------------

 .. note::
-    It is advisable to configure these options only if you are an advanced tensorflow user and understand how different operations are implemented under the hood.
+    Since these options affect how operations are carried out under the hood in TensorFlow, it is advisable to understand the implementation of different components first and then configure these options.
+You can always leave them to their default value otherwise.

-These options are useful if you have implemented a custom component as part of your pipeline.
-Based on the tensorflow operations that the component uses, you can leverage multi-core CPU parallelism by tuning these options.
+Depending on the TensorFlow operations an already existing or a custom component uses, you can leverage multi-core CPU parallelism by tuning these options.

 Parallelizing One Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Set ``TF_INTRA_OP_PARALLELISM_THREADS`` as an environment variable to specify the maximum number of threads that can be used to parallelize the execution of one operation.
-For example, operations like ``tf.matmul()`` and ``tf.reduce_sum`` can be executed on multiple threads running parallely.
-The default value for this variable is ``0`` which means TensorFlow should pick an appropriate value depending on the system configuration.
+For example, operations like ``tf.matmul()`` and ``tf.reduce_sum`` can be executed on multiple threads running in parallel.
+The default value for this variable is ``0`` which means TensorFlow would allocate one thread per CPU core.

 Parallelizing Multiple Operations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Set ``TF_INTER_OP_PARALLELISM_THREADS`` as an environment variable to specify the maximum number of threads that can be used to parallelize the execution of multiple **non-blocking** operations.
-These would included operations which do not have a directed path between them in the tensorflow graph.
-The default value for this variable is ``0`` which means TensorFlow should pick an appropriate value depending on the system configuration.
+These would include operations that do not have a directed path between them in the TensorFlow graph.
+In other words, the computation of one operation does not affect the computation of other operation.
+The default value for this variable is ``0`` which means TensorFlow would allocate one thread per CPU core.

 To understand more about how these two options differ from each other, refer to this `stackoverflow thread <https://stackoverflow.com/a/41233901/3001665>`_.